Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Abstract

 \section{Abstract}

-The modular invariant partition functions of conformal field theory (CFT) have a rich interpretation within von Neumann algebras (subfactors), which has led to the development of structures such as the full system (fusion ring of defect lines), nimrep (cylindrical partition function), alpha-induction, etc. Modular categorical interpretations for these have followed.
-More recently, Freed-Hopkins-Teleman have expressed the Verlinde ring of conformal field theories associated to loop groups as twisted equivariant $K$-theory.
-For the generic families of modular invariants (i.e. those associated to Dynkin diagram symmetries), we build on Freed-Hopkins-Teleman to provide a $K$-theoretic framework for other CFT structures, namely the full system, nimrep, alpha-induction, D-brane charges and charge-groups, etc. We also study conformal embeddings and the $E_7$ modular invariant of SU(2), as well as some families of finite groups.
-This new $K$-theoretic framework allows us to simplify and extend the less transparent, more ad hoc descriptions of these structures obtained within CFT using loop group representation theory.
+The most basic structure of {\it chiral} conformal field theory (CFT) is the Verlinde ring.
+Freed-Hopkins-Teleman have expressed the Verlinde ring for the CFT's associated to loop groups, as twisted equivariant K-theory.
+We build on their work to express K-theoretically the structures of {\it full} CFT.
+In particular, the modular invariant partition functions { (which essentially parametrise the possible full CFTs)} have a rich interpretation within von Neumann algebras (subfactors), which has led to the developments of structures of full CFT such as the full system (fusion ring of defect lines), nimrep (cylindrical partition function), alpha-induction etc. Modular categorical interpretations for these have followed.
+For the generic families of modular invariants (i.e. those associated to Dynkin diagram symmetries), we provide a $K$-theoretic framework for these other CFT structures, and show how they relate to D-brane charges and charge-groups.
+We also study conformal embeddings and the $\bbE_7$ modular invariant of SU(2), as well as some families of finite group doubles.
+This new $K$-theoretic framework allows us to simplify and extend the less transparent, more ad hoc descriptions of these structures obtained previously within CFT.

 {

 }